New York Medicare Fraud Defense

 At Oberheiden, P.C., our nationally-recognized defense attorneys and former federal health care fraud prosecutors provide strategic and aggressive representation for New York health care providers that are being targeted in federal investigations and that are facing civil and criminal charges.
 With centuries of combined experience in federal jurisdictions across the county, we have a well-established track record of protecting Medicare-participating providers against unnecessary consequences.
 If your business or practice is being targeted by the DOJ, OIG, CMS, FBI or the Medicare Fraud Strike Force, acting quickly could be critical to mitigating your potential exposure.
 To speak with a member of our federal health care fraud defense team in confidence, call 888-519-4897 now.

-Q&A with the Federal Health Care Fraud Defense Lawyers at Oberheiden, P.C.
+Q&A with the Federal Medicare Fraud Defense Lawyers at Oberheiden, P.C.

 Q: How do the DOJ, OIG, CMS, FBI or the Medicare Fraud Strike Force single out health care providers for Medicare fraud investigations?